mattcanty/Azure-Dns-Manager/README.md

 Get started straight away:
 https://azuredns.firebaseapp.com

 Or if you don't trust me, host the files on your own machine.
-IT's just static files.
+It's just static files.

 Please note this project is still in its very early stages.
 Eager to collaborate!